Equestrianism: English riding

-"Western" riding
+Western riding

-Western riding evolved from the cattle-working and warfare traditions brought to the Americas by the Spanish Conquistadors, and both equipment and riding style evolved to meet the working needs of the cowboy on ranches in the American West.
+Western riding evolved from the cattle-working and warfare traditions brought to the Americas by the Spanish, and both equipment and riding style evolved to meet the working needs of the cowboy on ranches in the American West.

 The most noticeable feature of western style riding is the western saddle, which has a substantial saddle tree that provides support to horse and rider when working long hours in the saddle.
 The western saddle features a prominent pommel topped by a horn (a knob used for dallying a lariat after roping an animal), wide stirrups, and in some cases, both front and back cinches.
 The depth of the seat may depend on the activity, a deeper seat used for barrel racing or cutting cows or a more shallow seat for general ranch riding or Steer wrestling.

 Finished western horses are asked to perform with a loose rein controlled by one hand.
 The headstall of a western bridle may utilize either a Snaffle bit or curb bit.
-Bitless headstalls are also seen, such as a bosal-style hackamore on youger horses, or various styles of mechanical hackamore.
-In Vaquero style training, a combination of a bosal and bit, called a "two-rein," is used at some stages of training.
+Bitless headstalls are also seen, such as a bosal-style hackamore on younger horses, or various styles of mechanical hackamore.
+In Vaquero style training, a combination of a bosal and bit, called a "two-rein", is used at some stages of training.
 The standard western bridle lacks a noseband and usually consists of a single set of reins attached to a curb bit that has somewhat longer shanks than the curb of an English Weymouth bridle or a pelham bit.
-Western bridles have either a browband or else a “one ear” loop (sometimes two) that crosses in front of the horse's ear.
+Western bridles have either a browband or else a "one ear" loop (sometimes two) that crosses in front of the horse's ear.
 Two styles of Western reins developed: The long split reins of the Texas tradition, which are completely separated, or the "Romal" reins of the California tradition, which are closed reins with a long single attachment (the romal) that can be used as a quirt.
 Modern rodeo competitors in timed events sometimes use a closed rein without a romal.

 Western riders wear a long-sleeved shirt, long pants or jeans, cowboy boots, and a wide-brimmed cowboy hat.
 A rider may wear protective leather leggings called chaps.
 Riders may wear brighter colors or finer fabrics in competition than for work.
 In particular, horse show events such as Western pleasure may much flashier equipment.
 Saddles, bits and bridles are ornamented with substantial amounts of silver, rider clothing may have vivid colors and even rhinestones or sequins.